 If an allegation is made or information is received about an adult who works at our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
-Should an allegation be made against the Head teacher, this will be reported to the CEO, Sarah Findlay-Cobb.
-If neither the Headteacher nor CEO is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the deputy CEO, Amelia Eggleston.
-The Principal or the CEO will seek advice from the Local Authority Designated Officer (LADO) within one working day.
-No member of staff or the Trust will undertake further investigations before receiving advice from the LADO.
+If it is about the sole proprietor of the independent school, then this needs to be raised with the Designated Officer.
+Should an allegation be made against the Head teacher, this will be reported to the Chair of the Governing Body.
+If neither the Headteacher nor Chair of Governing Body is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+The Principal or Chair of Governors will seek advice from the Local Authority Designated Officer (LADO) within one working day.
+No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.
 (Moved this paragraph)

 Allegations against a teacher who is no longer teaching and/or historical allegations of abuse will be referred to the police.
 If we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately.
 In no circumstances will we decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Our Trust/proprietor will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.
+Our Governing body/proprietor will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.